mopidy/mopidy-pandora/README.rst

 **sort_order** defaults to the date that the station was added.
 Use 'A-Z' to display the list of stations in alphabetical order.

-**cache_time_to_live** specifies how long station and genre lists should be cached for between refreshes.
+**cache_time_to_live** specifies how long station and genre lists should be cached for between refreshes, which greatly speeds up browsing the library.
 Setting this to '0' will disable caching entirely and ensure that the latest lists are always retrieved from Pandora.
+It shouldn't be necessary to fiddle with this unless you want Mopidy-Pandora to immediately detect changes to your Pandora user profile that are made in other players.

 **EXPERIMENTAL EVENT HANDLING IMPLEMENTATION:** use these settings to work around the limitations of the current Mopidy core and web extensions: